jakkaj/ravenswood/docs/deploying_the_bits.md

 ```

 This command pipes the output of the `helm template` command in to `kubectl` directly without needing to be written to a file.

-### 1.deploy_toplology.sh

-Once the services are deployed, ZooKeeper, Nimbus, the services, configs, heartbeat and Storm UI will be deployed.
-The next stage is to deploy a test topology